Pangi Valley

 Till recently, this valley was the remotest Tribal area of Himachal Pradesh where road access to the rest of the state was established only in the mid-1990s.
 So forbidding was this snowy range regarded in former times of the Princely regime, that every State official proceeding to Pangi on duty was granted a special allowance, under the head of ‘‘funeral expenses”, as his return, alive or dead, was not taken at all to be a matter of certainty or even of high expectation.

 History

-The history of Pangi can be inferred from some inscriptions, legends, and traditions.
-There are a few scattered pieces of evidence that, when gathered, reveal the pages of Pangi's history.
-Before the rule of the princely states, there must have been a period of local governance, as is evident from the Caste system.
-There are also some legends that suggest the Pangwal tribal people migrated here from neighboring areas.
-It is possible that occasionally, owing to political influence, part of central Asian trade deviated from its original course and followed the less accessible valley of Cinab,but under ordinary circumstances it must always have returned to its natural channels.
+The history of Pangi is documented through local inscriptions, oral traditions, and folklore.
+Prior to the establishment of princely state rule, the region was governed by local chieftains.
+Local legends also indicate that the area's population historically migrated from neighboring regions like Kashmir, Lahaul and Chamba.
+It is possible that occasionally, owing to political influence, part of central Asian trade deviated from its original course and followed the less accessible valley of Cinab, but under ordinary circumstances it must always have returned to its natural channels.

-Earliest known evidence of human settlements comes from the stone inscriptions at Luj and salhi.
+Earliest known written evidence of human settlements comes from the stone inscriptions at Luj and salhi.